Scuba diving with seals in the Farne Islands is one of the best places in the UK to see them

 Set your buoyancy and float on your back and slowly retreat

-One of the best tips I can give you is to set your buoyancy correctly and then float on your back.
+One of the best tips I can give is to set your buoyancy correctly and then float on your back.
 At the same time if you slowly fin and retreat backwards in the water, this seems to peek their curiosity.

 The two pictures of a seal with my blue fin were both taken in this position.

-For some reason this position in the water appears less threatening to them and if they are around, they will come closer.
+For some reason this position in the water appears less threatening to them and if they are around they will come closer.

-Dive near to the Farne Islands
+Dive near to the Farne Islands where most of the seals congregate

-At this time of year there are many adolescent seals around looking to play and be inquisitive around scuba divers.
+At this time of year there are many adolescent seals looking to play and be inquisitive around scuba divers.

 Farne Islands diving water temperature

-Farne Islands water and air temperature calender
+Farne Islands water and air temperature calendar

 A rough idea of water and air temperatures in the Farne Islands are as follows: